 Are you making any of these tripod mistakes?
 If so, you could be ruining your chances of getting sharp images (the whole point of using the tripod in the first place!) or worse yet – putting your expensive camera gear at risk of being damaged.

-So, in this tutorial, I will go through the dos and don'ts of using your tripod so you can avoid making these mistakes.
+So, in this tutorial, I will show you how to use a tripod as we go through the dos and don’ts.

 9 tripod mistakes you need to avoid

 - All knobs, legs locks, and levers not tightened well enough

 - Tripod head mounted to the legs improperly or too loosely

 - Not setting the tripod legs up on a hill properly (not level)

 - Failing to mount the tripod insert to the camera correctly (too loose or wrong direction)

 - Failure to mount tripod insert and attached camera on the tripod securely

 - Positioning the legs incorrectly and standing in the wrong position

 #1 – Extending the small leg sections first